VinCam01/ML_Project_775831/README.md

 The company provides us with a substantial dataset, comprising approximately 130,000 invoices, each characterized by 45 related features, including very useful informations like ATECO code, document type, invoice type, VAT rate, article description, amount and many more.

 ### 2.1 - Data Preprocessing
-The first step of our work has been the visualization of missing value:
+We started our analysis by visualizing the missing values in order to understand how they are distributed among the dataset:

 <div align="center">
   <img src="images/nan.png" alt="">